grburgess/gbm_kitty/README.md

 ## What can you do?

-Assuming you have built a local database (tis possible), just type:
+Assuming you have built a local database (tis possible, see below), just type:

 ```bash
 $> get_grb_analysis --grb GRBYYMMDDxxx